 MESI-STRAT will establish predictive pipelines for

-MESI-STRAT is a 57 months project coordinated by Prof. Kathrin Thedieck at the University Medical Center Groningen, The Netherlands (UMCG).
+MESI-STRAT is a 57 months project coordinated by Prof. Kathrin Thedieck at the University of Innsbruck, Austria.
 Dr. Tobias Anzeneder from the German patient organization PATH Biobank is the MESI-STRAT co-coordinator.

 A pan-European team of oncologists, modelers, bioinformaticians and experimentalists will develop new computational models in combination with network analyses and pharmacogenomics, to integrate multi-omics data and explore metabolic and signaling networks driving endocrine therapy resistance.